Places To Stay in Kauai

 South Kauai is highlighted by the sun-soaked Poipu Resort area, a world-class destination offering championship golf, tennis, restaurants, shopping and a full menu of beach activities.
 (Poipu has been named “America’s Best Beach” by “Dr. Beach,” a noted authority on coastal environments.)
 Here you’ll find the widest variety of accommodations, including luxury hotels, budget hotels, low-rise condos, vacation rentals and bed & breakfasts.

-Kauai’s North Shore offers the best of two worlds: world-class resorts and breathtaking natural scenery.
+Kauai’s North Shore offers the best of two worlds: great places to stay and and breathtaking natural scenery.
 This part of the island is home to the Kilauea Point Natural Wildlife Refuge, taro fields and views of the Napali Coast.
 The principal resort areas here are Princeville and Hanalei.
-Economy hotels, timeshares and bed & breakfasts are also available.
+Popular accommodations include vacation rentals in Hanalei, condo rentals like the ones found in Hanalei Bay Resort, timeshares and world-class St. Regis Princeville Hotel.

 Heading north from Poipu, explore Kauai’s eastern shore, popularly known as the Coconut Coast.
 Two of the island’s most populated towns, Lihue and Kapaa, are located here.
 Favored by budget travelers, this part of Kauai also offers an array of lodging options, particularly bed & breakfasts, condominiums and small hotels.
 Lihue and Kapaa offer a number of restaurants as well as the island’s major shopping centers.